Warning: this review contains spoilers of Are we not drawn onward to new erA by Ontroerend Goed.

 Still, this show’s exploration of what theatre can be — and what audiences can understand — is a zippy, worthwhile watch, rife with memorable images and more than a few charming “aha!” moments.
 Certainly one of the more unique pieces of performance to hit Toronto in a while — both forwards and backwards.

-Are we not drawn onward to new era closed at Canadian Stage on February 11.
-Details are available here.
+Are we not drawn onward to new erA ran at Canadian Stage on February 9–11, 2023.